 How to Install WordPress Manually?

-You can often trust your web hosting provider with software installations, but if you learn how to set up WordPress manually, that makes you prepared for any kind of situation.
-This is the longest and most skill-demanding route, but also the best way to gain more experience and confidence with the app management.
+You can often trust your web hosting provider with software installations.
+However, if you want to install WordPress yourself and learn how to do it correctly, that makes you prepared for any kind of situation.
+Here are the installation instructions:

 Step 1 – Downloading WordPress